OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

     }

     #
-    # Convert it tooJSON format
+    # Convert it to JSON format
     #
     $publicConfigJSON = $publicConfig | ConvertTo-Json
     "publicConfig is:  $publicConfigJSON"